hasselmann-click/myblog/articles/hangfire.md

 We could reload this scheduler configuration regularly in another job or simply use the "turn on" configuration to turn off the job until next restart.
 For scheduling new jobs, a new assembly build is required anyway.

-#### Extended Cron Expressions
+#### 7-Part Cron Expressions

-Additionally, to the usual cron expression, extended expressions also support seconds before the minutes.
-Since Hangfire supports these, this can help with load balancing so not all your recurring jobs running in regular intervals try to run at the zero second mark.
+Additionally, Hangfire supports 7-part cron expressions, which means even the seconds are configurable.
+This can help with load balancing so not all your recurring jobs running in regular intervals try to run at the zero second mark.

 ## Job Filters

 Hangfire provides a way to customize job behaviour by applying filters to the jobs you want to run.
-You can either apply them globally by using the useFilter configuration method or add the corresponding attributes to the actual method which gets executed.
+You can either apply them globally by using the `useFilter` configuration method or add the corresponding attributes to the actual method which gets executed.

-Regarding our most frequent use case described earlier, we have three filters globally configured.
+Regarding our most frequent use case described earlier, we have two filters globally configured.

 ### Automatic Retry Filter

-The "AutomaticRetryAttribute" is a built-in filter attribute, which handles the retry behaviour of failed jobs.
+The `AutomaticRetryAttribute` is a built-in filter attribute, which handles the retry behaviour of failed jobs.
 In our case we don’t want any automatic retries, so we set the number of attempts to zero.
 We can also decide, whether Hangfire should handle this silently, but we like to have at least a message, so we log the event.
 But we are not further interested in these jobs, due to our clean up jobs, so we delete the failed job instances.

-You can find the usage in the demo project in the [Common.Hangfire.ServiceRegistry](https://github.com/hasselmann-click/hangfire-demo/blob/main/Common/Hangfire/ServiceRegistry.cs#L8) class or read more in the Hangfire [API reference](https://api.hangfire.io/html/T_Hangfire_AutomaticRetryAttribute.htm).
+You can find the usage in the demo project in the [ServiceRegistry](https://github.com/hasselmann-click/hangfire-demo/blob/main/Common/Hangfire/ServiceRegistry.cs#L8) extension class or read more in the Hangfire [API reference](https://api.hangfire.io/html/T_Hangfire_AutomaticRetryAttribute.htm).

-### Preserve Original Queue Filter

-We don’t use this filter anymore, because like mentioned before, we don’t reschedule jobs automatically.
-But when we experimented with requeuing jobs, we would find them to be scheduled in the default job queue, instead of the queue they were originally assigned to.
-Which could lead to the wrong server picking it up and running into an error.

-This filter simply ensures the same queue is set on the job as it was when first scheduled.
-You can find an implementation [here](https://github.com/hasselmann-click/hangfire-demo/blob/main/Common/Hangfire/Filters/PreserveOriginalQueueAttribute.cs).

 ### Skippable Disable Concurrent Execution Filter

 Besides the rather unwieldy name, this is the main filter in our use case.
 It consists of two parts; first, the “disable concurrent execution” part and second, the “skipping” part.
-As mentioned, our recurring jobs schedule workers for processing, thus not being allowed to run concurrently, whereas the workers should run in parallel.
+As mentioned, our recurring jobs schedule workers for processing, thus not being allowed to run concurrently, while the workers should run in parallel.

-For the first part, we let Hangfire do their resource locking by applying the built-in DisableConcurrentExecutionAttribute to, well, disable concurrent execution of the job.
+For the first part, we let Hangfire do their resource locking by applying the built-in `DisableConcurrentExecutionAttribute` to, well, disable concurrent execution of the job.
 This filter takes a timeout and when a job is scheduled to run, it tries to acquire a resource lock.
-In case it doesn’t get this in the allotted time, it will throw a DistributedLockTimeoutException.
+In case it doesn’t get this in the allotted time, it will throw a `DistributedLockTimeoutException`.
 This will fail the job, and I leave it as an assignment for the reader to handle it gracefully.
 But before letting the filter perform, our wrapper checks if a certain parameter is set on the context, which allows to skip this filter.

 Setting this parameter is the second part, handled by a different filter.
 Only is this filter directly applied to the job method and not configured globally.
 Of course, running multiple workers in parallel comes with all the ups and downs of processing data concurrently, so be vigilant.

 You can find an example usage in the demo project in the [DynamicConcurrencyBatchJob](https://github.com/hasselmann-click/hangfire-demo/tree/main/DynamicConcurrencyBatchJob).

+### Addition: Preserve Original Queue Filter

+We don’t use this filter anymore, because like mentioned before, we don’t reschedule jobs automatically.
+But when we experimented with requeuing jobs, we would find them to be scheduled in the default job queue, instead of the queue they were originally assigned to.
+Which could lead to the wrong server picking it up and running into an error.

+This filter simply ensures the same queue is set on the job as it was when first scheduled.
+You can find an implementation [here](https://github.com/hasselmann-click/hangfire-demo/blob/main/Common/Hangfire/Filters/PreserveOriginalQueueAttribute.cs).

 ## Storage